Moodle in practice: from lessons to quizzes and certifications

 The tool matters less than how you design the learning journey.

-"A strong learning experience isn't the content — it's the path."
+"A strong learning experience isn't the content.
+It's the path."

 1) Content: small units, not overwhelming blocks